Mt Rainier Tweed Sweater Free crochet pattern featured image

 • You will pick up right where you left off on the body, without fastening off

-Start the hem by chaining 10
+Switch to the smaller hook size, and begin the hem by chaining 10

-Row 1: sc in the 2nd ch from the hook and next 8 st [9]
+Row 1: sc in the 2nd ch from hk and next 8 st, sl st in next 2 st along the final row of the body, ch 1, turn [9]

-Row 4+: repeat rows 2 & 3 all the way around hem PHOTO 08, 09 & 10
+Row 4+: repeat rows 2 & 3 all the way around hem

 Join first and last row of hem in same manner as joining collar.
 Fasten off.
 Weave in end.